Last Updated: March 26, 2026

 Substrate

 Dark sand or fine gravel is strongly recommended.
-A dark substrate enhances their coloration dramatically – on light-colored substrate, they tend to look washed out and stressed.
+A dark substrate enhances their coloration dramatically – on light-colored substrate, they will look washed out and stressed.
 This is one of those fish where the substrate choice makes a huge visual difference.

 Tank Mates